German CSU threatens to quit Merkel coalition over euro

 “ROUGH SEAS”

-Merkel’s pro-business Free Democrats (FDP), also traditionally more skeptical about Europe than the CDU, sprang to her defense.
+Merkel’s pro-business Free Democrats (FDP), also traditionally more sceptical about Europe than the CDU, sprang to her defence.

 “At the current difficult time for the euro and Europe, Germany needs a stable government which is capable of taking action,” said FDP General-Secretary Patrick Doering.